Paul-Passeron/Rocker/README.md

 - [ ] Deprecate Tuples (using record types because all types are forward-declared)
 - [x] Allow assignments
 - [x] Accessing fields of record types
-- [ ]  pattern matching product types
+- [ ] Pattern matching product types
 - [ ] Get type of an expression (for match cases)
 - [ ] Generation of match expressions
 - [ ] Typechecking